 Bull trout need the coldest, cleanest water of the salmonids.
-The presence of adequate bull trout populations in a stream or drainage is a strong indicator of watershed integrity.
-Along with water temperatures below 59 Fahrenheit and very little fine sediment in a waterway, bull trout rely on a complex system of streams with riparian vegetation, bank stability, deep pools, shade and woody debris to survive.
-Bull trout resiliency depends on a system of connected watersheds to allow for proper migration from spawning streams to larger rivers and lakes.
+The presence of adequate populations in a stream or drainage is a strong indicator of watershed integrity.
+Along with water temperatures below 59 Fahrenheit and very little fine sediment in a waterway, Bull trout rely on a complex system of streams with riparian vegetation, bank stability, deep pools, shade and woody debris to survive.
+Species resiliency depends on a system of connected watersheds to allow for proper migration from spawning streams to larger rivers and lakes.

-The entire Clearwater River drainage is bull trout habitat, particularly the headwaters of all its major tributaries, as well as the St. Joe River and the Salmon River.
+The entire Clearwater River drainage is Bull trout habitat, particularly the headwaters of all its major tributaries, as well as the Saint Joe River and the Salmon River.
 The most productive habitat for Bull trout in the state of Idaho is in the Upper North Fork Roadless Area on the Clearwater National Forest.

-The battle to recover bull trout populations is far from over.
-Seventeen years after the listing of the species under the Endangered Species Act, the US Fish & Wildlife Service has yet to complete a recovery plan, which is required by law.
-Draft recovery plans for the species were started in 2002.
-These plans provide a road map to recovery by identifying actions needed to address threats in each core watershed.
-Each recovery plan must identify site-specific actions that may be necessary for the conservation and survival of the species, objective, measurable criteria which, when met, would result in the species delisting, as well as estimates of the time and cost required to achieve the plan’s goals.
+The battle to recover Bull trout populations is far from over.
+Seventeen years after listing of the species under the Endangered Species Act, the US Fish & Wildlife Service has yet to complete a recovery plan, which is required by law.
+Draft recovery plans for the species started in 2002.
+These plans are intended to provide a road map to recovery by identifying actions needed to address threats in each core watershed.
+Each recovery plan must identify site-specific actions that may be necessary for the conservation and survival of the species, objective, measurable criteria which, when met, would result in species delisting, as well as estimates of the time and cost required to achieve the plan’s goals.

 The Five C’s characterize good bull trout habitat: